Salmanvaliyakath/slack-agent/README.md

 FastAPI: Provides an API for interacting with the Slack agent.

 # Project Structure
-main.py: Contains the FastAPI application that accepts user inputs and invokes the Slack agent.\n agent.py: Defines the Slack agent setup and handles the logic for processing questions and posting answers. tools.py: Contains tools for extracting answers from documents and posting results on Slack. utils.py: Contains helper functions like initializing the setup and creating/loading the Chroma DB.
+main.py: Contains the FastAPI application that accepts user inputs and invokes the Slack agent.< br / >
+agent.py: Defines the Slack agent setup and handles the logic for processing questions and posting answers. tools.py: Contains tools for extracting answers from documents and posting results on Slack. utils.py: Contains helper functions like initializing the setup and creating/loading the Chroma DB.